-After our post a couple weeks ago on how we made our 3D cardboard stars, we had some of you asking how we made the larger paper stars that were in the photos.
+After our post a couple weeks ago on how we made our 3D cardboard stars; we had some of you asking how we made the larger paper stars that were in the photos.
 This craft was actually on my list to share last year, and never got around to it, so finally here it is – how to make paper bag stars!
-These paper bag stars are such an easy craft to make – just a few supplies and cheap too (well I guess depending on the bags you use).
+These paper bag stars are such an easy craft to make.
+And you only need a few supplies, that don’t cost a lot of money.

 The first time I made these it was kind of fun and shocking to see such a cool craft come from just lunch bags!!
 I then of course had to branch out with my bags and get some in black and white to go with the kraft bags.
-I found my paper bags at Michaels, and they come in a couple different sizes as well as lots of colors, so you’re not limited to my neutral, minimal color scheme! 😉 Scroll down for the steps on how to make these, and there’s a video on it too!
+I found my paper bags at Michaels.
+They come in a couple different sizes, as well as lots of colors.
+(So you’re not limited to my neutral, minimal color scheme! 😉).
+Scroll down for the steps on how to make these, and there’s a video on it too!

 - paper bags (use a variety of sizes and colors, I used these, these and these from Michaels as well as regular lunch bags.
 You can also find the paper bag stars supplies here on Amazon.)

 - glue (any glue will work: Elmer’s, hot glue, glue stick)